NikiReis/Pratic_Projects_UCB/README.md

 First One: Using modularization, arrays and basic functions.
 Second One: Using modularization, arrays and nested functions.
 Third One: Using modularization and Object Oriented Programming

+Disclaimer:
+  Both Pratic Projects 2 (in C and Python) are in Brazilian Portuguese, it is going to be avaible in english and also in italian as soon as possible.